Reddimus/UARTcommunication-TM4C123/README.md

 2. Open the Keilv5_proj folder project in Keil uVision 5.
 3. Build the project.
 4. Turn on TM4C123GH6PM board 1 and upload the compiled code to your TM4C123GH6PM board 1.
-5. Communicate with the board using a tera terminal like interface with BAUD rate 57600.
+5. Communicate with the board using a tera term interface with BAUD rate 57600.
     - Select Mode 1 to change the color of the onboard LED and brightness of the onboard LED.

 ## Hardware and GPIO Ports